UGC platforms streamline how brands gather user-generated content. We explain what to consider to pick the best UGC software based on your brand's...

 The numbers don’t lie when it comes to the positive impact of UGC.
 Fact: a whopping 62% of people say that customer content directly influences their purchasing decisions.

-Building a collection of share-worthy customer content doesn’t happen by accident, though.
+Building a collection of share-worthy user-generated content doesn’t happen by accident, though.

-That’s why we wrote this post highlighting how to get more UGC at scale!
+That’s why we wrote this post highlighting how to get more quality UGC at scale!

 Brands are going all-in on user-generated content campaigns because the value is clear.